saiden89/bdp1-project/README.md

-# bdp1-project
+# Building a cloud IAAS infrastructure (with Kubernetes)
-Respository for the final project for Introduction to Big Data Processing Infrastructures @ UniBO
+Respository for the supplementary material for the project for Introduction to Big Data Processing Infrastructures @ UniBO